xyizko/xo-ucy-ipy-1/Sec2RemixCoffee/notes/bmf.vy.md

     - The contract on sepolia eth for getting the current price
     - Note its a verified contract so you can just read query and get the current price

+4. Calling externally in vyper
+    - Done with two kw - saticcall and excall
+    - Since reaching out to another contract is always a security issue